 In addition to raising the system-wide reduction requirements, the current rule adds significant new monitoring, record-keeping and reporting requirements, and a "backstop" threshold requirement to have emission controls on all condensate storage tanks with uncontrolled actual emissions of 20 tpy or more of VOC flash emission, as a state-only requirement within the EAC area pursuant to Section XVII.C.1. of Regulation Number 7.
 Owners and operators will continue to keep a spreadsheet that tracks emission reductions and submit an Annual Report as required under the previous version of the rule.
 Owners and operators are now also required to submit a semi-annual report on November 30 of each year detailing their emissions during the preceding ozone season.
 Additional record keeping has been added so as to require that a weekly checklist be maintained detailing inspections of control devices.
 This checklist will assist operators in the inspection and maintenance practice and provide a record that proper inspections have been done.
 If the inspections show a problem with the control device, the owner or operator will be required to notify the Division of problems on a monthly basis.
 This requirement will allow the Division to track problems on a more timely basis and ensure compliance with the rule.
-Finally, a provision has been added to require owners or operators to submit a list of all their control devices.
+Finally, a provision has been added to require owners or operators to submit a list of all their controlled tanks on April 30 of each year and notify the Division monthly during ozone season if the control status of any tank changes.

 XX.J.
-December 17, 2006 (Sections I.A.1.b. and XVII)
+December 17, 2006 (Sections I.A.1.b. and XVII.)